Assessing operations and their impact

 We assess the sustainability and impact of funded projects and counterparts to target additional and complementary market interventions that generate strong economic, social and environmental impact.

-CDP follows a risk-return-impact model designed to maximise impact across the economy, society and the environment.
+CDP operates according to a risk-return-impact model designed to maximise impacts on the economy, society and the environment.

 La valutazione ex ante/SDA